eranif/wxdap/README.md

 - [x] Next - executes one step for the specified thread
 - [X] StepIn - resumes the given thread to step into a function/method and allows all other threads to run freely by resuming them
 - [X] StepOut - The request resumes the given thread to step out (return) from a function/method and allows all other threads to run freely by resuming them
-- [ ] NextInstruction - executes one instruction for the specified thread
 - [ ] Pause - pause the debugger execution
-- [ ] Goto - sets the location where the debuggee will continue to run. his makes it possible to skip the execution of code or to execute code again
 - [ ] BreakpointLocations - returns all possible locations for source breakpoints in a given range
 - [X] SetFunctionBreakpoints - Replaces all existing function breakpoints with new function breakpoints
+- [X] Variables - return list of variables

+#### Lower priority requests

+- [ ] NextInstruction - executes one instruction for the specified thread
+- [ ] Goto - sets the location where the debuggee will continue to run. his makes it possible to skip the execution of code or to execute code again
 - [ ] ReadMemory - Reads bytes from memory at the provided location
 - [ ] Disassemble - Disassembles code stored at the provided location
-- [X] Variables - return list variables

 ### Events